Explore

 - - Awareness that ordered travel environments can still sit inside serious terrain

-- - Honest reading of weather, volcanic ground, and mountain timing
+- - Respect for weather, volcanic ground, and mountain timing

 - - Acceptance that welcoming structure does not remove exposure